Stirling Engine

 WhisperGen MEC (Microgen) Infinia (STC) Disenco (Inspirit)

-It is a four cylinder unit which leads to smooth, vibration free operation, with noise levels similar to a domestic freezer.
-The Mk5 unit, incorporating a supplementary burner, was introduced in 2005 to provide additional flexibility, making the unit suitable for larger homes.
+The WhisperGen micro CHP unit comprises a four cylinder engine which leads to smooth, low vibration operation, with noise levels similar to a domestic freezer.

 In January 2008, WhisperGen announced the establishment of a joint venture (EHE) with Spanish white goods manufacturer Mondragon CC to mass produce units for the European market.